-The following header message properties are used in setting applications context required in a business activity or to complete a BPEL process:
+The following header properties are used in setting applications context for PL/SQL and Concurrent Program interfaces:

 - jca.apps.Username

 - jca.apps.Responsibility

 - jca.apps.ORG ID

 - jca.apps.RespApplication

 - jca.apps.SecurityGroup

-- jca.apps.NLSLanguage

 Note: Existing header property jca.apps.Responsibility used in the earlier releases can now take Responsibility Key as well as Responsibility Name as input.
 If the header property jca.apps.NLSLanguage is set, and Responsibility Name is passed, the value passed for jca.apps.Responsibility is expected to be in the same language.
 However, Responsibility Key as well as all other header properties are language independent.